The Ponderings of Yaj Ekim

 Despise so many others simply because they abide by different values?

-Become so vain about their bodies that they cloak them with every imaginable fashion?
+Become so vain about their bodies that they cloak them with every imaginable costume?

 Focus on so many differences when there is so much more in common?